You are currently viewing About VAT De-registration in Kenya (Read in 5 Minutes)

 2. Accept the application – certificate is cancelled when the Commissioner is satisfied.
 Decision must be in writing.

-Commissioner initiative to cancel certificate
+Commissioner initiative to cancel VAT certificate

 The decision/notice is in writing.
 The Commissioner is satisfied that the person does not: